Skip to content Skip to footer

 Radio

-We utilize the local radio to address various issues impacting the lesbian, gay, bisexual and transgender community and our allies.
-Here we are able to discuss and raise awareness about local lesbian, gay, bisexual and transgender news and events, but also offer our perspective on national news.
+We utilize the local radio to address various issues impacting the lesbian, gay, bisexual and transgender people and our allies.
+Here we are able to discuss and raise awareness about local news and events, but also offer our perspective on issues of national interest, while reaching a diverse audience.

 TV